Yeldor/YeldorGrid/README.md

 I prefered this over the grid layout as the grid layout manager did not have true XY coordinates (that i know of at least).
 Just pasing around nodes and such.

-This code can be used for anything!
+This code can be used for any purpose!